bm-zi/jobfinder/README.md

 <h2>Notes before installation</h2>
 <pre>
-1)
+1-
-Before all, you have to have Python3 and virtualenv module installed on your system.
+Before everything, you have to have Python3 and virtualenv module installed on your system.

-2)
+2-
 If you donot have postgres database installed, you can replace database parameter in settings.py as following: